Women directors

 While boardroom diversity cannot be captured exclusively by quantitative measures, hallmark indicators are useful to highlight those boardrooms where the greatest diversity is evident.

-In addition to previous functional and sector experience, female and foreign representation on the board are important indicators of diversity.
+As well as previous functional and sector experience, female and foreign representation on the board are important indicators of diversity.
 Younger directors may also add a different perspective to boardroom discussions.